LibreOffice/core/README.md

-basegfx/  | algorithms and data-types for graphics as used in the canvas canvas/   | new (UNO) canvas rendering model with various backends cppcanvas/ | C++ helper classes for using the UNO canvas drawinglayer/ | code to render and manage document drawing shapes and break them down into primitives we can render more easily.
+basegfx/  | algorithms and data-types for graphics as used in the canvas canvas/   | new (UNO) canvas rendering model with various backends cppcanvas/ | C++ helper classes for using the UNO canvas drawinglayer/ | View code to render drawable objects and break them down into primitives we can render more easily.

 ## Finding out more